mantono/guide/stuff-to-build.md

 Service for performing the Swedish id-check

-- Flip around the UC values mapping so it goes from ourFieldCode -> UCW0000
-- Add support for data-types
-- Add Redis support

 view-maker (name tbd) [in progress]
 ----------------------
 Reduces over queues making views and storing them in redis